Andro1meda/safety-vs-affordability/README.md

 ## Key Insights📈

 ### Affordability:
-- The average combined rent showed the top 3 expensive boroughs as: Westminster, Kensigton and Chelsea and Camden.
+- The average combined rent showed the top 3 most expensive boroughs as: Westminster, Kensigton and Chelsea and Camden.
 Where as the top 3 most affordable boroughs were: Bexley, Havering and Sutton were the most affordable boroughs
 - When comparing rent by property size:
   - The most affordable boroughs were: Havering, Bexley, Sutton
-  - However, the more expensive boroughs when comparing rent by property size:
+  - However, the most expensive boroughs when comparing rent by property size:
     - Westminster
     - Kensington and Chelsea
     - Islington